by Nebula Haze

 Plus, how to care for new cannabis seedlings…

-We have a cannabis seedling germination page which has everything you need to know about all the different germination methods, but this tutorial is different.
-In this tutorial I’m going to share exactly how I do my seeds from beginning to end!
+We have a cannabis seedling germination page that includes everything you need to know about all the different germination methods, but this tutorial is different.
+In this tutorial, I’m going to share exactly how I do my seeds from beginning to end.
 Just follow these instructions and you’ll end up with healthy, fast-growing plants that germinate in just a few days.
-It’s basically fail proof!
+It’s basically fail-proof.

 There are a few different ways to get cannabis seeds, with the most common being ordering seeds online and growing seeds you find in weed that you buy.
 Learn how to research and find the right strain.